 For the targeted audit, the Contractor will be required to conduct an in-person review and interviews to determine if service hours and supports match the level and quality identified in the participant's PCP.
 The scope of the review should be expanded as necessary to determine if systemic issues are present.
-Interviews will be conducted for the consumer participant receiving services, and/or the participant's family or legal guardian and Coordinator of Community Services, as appropriate.
-The DDA may instruct the Ceontractor to expand the scope of their review based on system issues, such as abuse and rights issues present in their reporting findings.
+Interviews will be conducted for the participant receiving services, and/or the participant's family or legal guardian and Coordinator of Community Services, as appropriate.
+The DDA may instruct the Contractor to expand the scope of their review based on system issues, such as abuse, and rights issues present in their reporting findings.

-The major difference between the remote audits and the targeted audits is that the targeted audits require the Ceontractor to conduct an in-person review and interviews to determine if the service hours and supports match the level and quantity identified in the person's participant's Person-Centered Pplan.
-The interview will include the person participant receiving services, his/her family or legal guardian, and Coordinator of Community Services, as appropriate.
+The major difference between the remote audits and the targeted audits is that the targeted audits require the Contractor to conduct an in-person review and interviews to determine if the service hours and supports match the level and quantity identified in the participant's Person-Centered Plan.
+The interview will include the participants receiving services, their family or legal guardian, and Coordinator of Community Services, as appropriate.

-The Contractor shall prepare a summary of the audit findings and will hold an exit interview in-person with the provider to verbally share a synopsis of their findings.
+The Contractor shall prepare a summary of the audit findings and will hold an exit interview inperson with the provider to verbally share a synopsis of their findings.
 This will be followed up by a formal letter of findings and allowing for the provider to provide input.